Infineon/mtb-example-psoc-edge-wlan-lowpower/README.md

    nping -tcp <IP address>
    ```

    The network stack resumes.
 The device displays the deep sleep and Wi-Fi SDIO bus statistics on the terminal.
-The USER LED1 (RED LED) is toggled after resuming the network stack after which the network stack is again suspended until network activity is detected
+The USER LED1 on the kit is toggled after resuming the network stack after which the network stack is again suspended until network activity is detected

    **Figure 2.
 Resuming the network stack**